• You want to learn good parenting skills to develop a deep, meaningful relationship with your child?

 • Okay, confused by my abstract ramble?
 Sorry, it's my weakness!

-• Please, let me explain this powerful parenting theory in terms of an example from my own life!
+• But first, let me explain this powerful parenting theory in terms of an example from my own life!

 RIIING ....
 RIIING ...